pradpant/pradpant/README.md

 - 🌱 I’m currently learning Flutter and middleware.
 - 🤔 I’m looking for help with "The Subjewala Application"
 - 🥅 2020 Goals: Develop more skills
-- ⚡ Fun fact: I'm also cryptocurrency Futures Trader doing Techinical analysis.
+- ⚡ Fun fact: I'm also cryptocurrency Futures Trader doing Techinical analysis and a Potter Head "I'm the Seeker in search of Snitch".

 ### Connect with me: